This post may contain affiliate links. Please read our disclosure policy.

 Corn Pudding with Jiffy Mix

-Jiffy Corn Pudding is such a great side dish for all of your holiday dinners ahead.
-It’s a little bit sweet and a little bit savory (similar to our Glazed Carrots and Candied Sweet Potatoes), making it the 100% delicious.
+Jiffy Corn Pudding is such a great side dish for your upcoming holiday dinners.
+It’s a little bit sweet, and a little bit savory (similar to our Glazed Carrots and Candied Sweet Potatoes), making it 100% delicious.

 Corn Pudding Ingredients